joedbenjamin/questionsgame/questionsgameserver/readme.md

  * First, we wait for the async **getQuestions** method
    * send isLoading to client to let client know to display loading gif
    * call the opentdb endpoint to get the questions
+   * if by some chance opentdb is down, will use some questions from the json file
    * id - use uuidv4 to get a unique identifier
    * seq - iterates the seq, starting at 1
    * answers - calls the getAnswers to build the data for all the answers
    * text - sets the display text of the question
    * clientIdsWhoAnswered - use to store all clients who answered the question - This is used in the score calcualtion which we will discuss later
-   * if there an error, send it to the client
    * once result comes back, send isLoading as false to client